About Me

 Transformation

 I started out small at first, making a few incremental changes to my daily routine.
-Rather than a diet that consisted mostly of beer, pizza, candy, and cigarettes (gross!), I traded for one that included more bottled water, fruit, tuna, and protein bars.
+Rather than a diet that consisted mostly of beer, pizza, and cigarettes (gross!), I traded for one that included more bottled water, fruit, and protein bars.
 Eventually I started running, which was another big step in my journey.
 As the months went by and the pounds rolled off, I developed more confidence in all areas of life.
-My energy levels increased, my grades improved, I became President of a large student organization, and I graduated with honors weighing 190 pounds.
-I also joined Bodybuilding.com, immersed myself in the world of fitness, and became a Certified Personal Trainer and Fitness Nutrition Specialist through the American Council on Exercise.
+My energy levels increased, my grades improved, I became President of my fraternity, and I graduated with honors weighing 190 pounds.
+I also joined Bodybuilding.com and became a Certified Personal Trainer and Fitness Nutrition Specialist through the American Council on Exercise.
 Since then I have always done my best to educate and inspire everyone I meet.

 Adaptation